Profile photo

 CVGoogle ScholarGitHub

-Survival analysis: Much of what I work on is survival analysis.
-I have a new monograph (published December 2024) in Foundations and Trends in Machine Learning that aims to be a reasonably self-contained introduction to deep survival models for time-to-event prediction, targeted toward a machine learning audience; a preprint is on arXiv.
+Time-to-event prediction/survival analysis: How much time will elapse before a coma patient wakes up, a disease relapses, or a customer cancels a subscription service?
+These time durations are examples of what are called "time-to-event outcomes".
+I have a new book/monograph (published December 2024) in Foundations and Trends in Machine Learning that aims to be a reasonably self-contained introduction to deep learning methods for predicting time-to-event outcomes, targeted toward a machine learning audience; a preprint is on arXiv.
 Previously, I taught a survival analysis tutorial at CHIL 2020 and at SIGMETRICS 2021, and I co-organized a survival analysis symposium as part of the 2023 AAAI Fall Symposium Series.

 CoolCrop: I occasionally also work on machine learning for the developing world.
 I co-founded and now am an advisor for CoolCrop, an AgriTech startup based in India that works on providing farmers with cold storage units (such as a refrigerator shared by a village) and market forecasts.
 We currently serve over 9000 farmers across 7 states in India at over 40 sites.

-Upcoming teaching: At CMU in spring 2025 mini 4, I will be teaching "Unstructured Data Analytics" to public policy master's students (course number 94-775) and to information systems master's students (95-865).
+Teaching: At CMU in spring 2025 mini 4, I am teaching "Unstructured Data Analytics" to public policy master's students (course number 94-775) and to information systems master's students (95-865).